Stock Market News Today: Unraveling the Mysteries of Profitability

 Trying to expose market Manipulation

 Anyone who knows the name Bill Murphy knows www.gata.org and www.lemetropolecafe.com.
-Mr Murphy and his cohorts (including Reg Howe and Frank Veneroso and James Turk) have worked for years trying to expose the market manipulation and rigging of the bullion markets, based on the work of Summers and Barsky’s Gibson’s Paradox [3], which started under Slick Willie and the Airedale.
+Mr Murphy and his cohorts (including Reg Howe Frank Veneroso and James Turk) have worked for years trying to expose the market manipulation and rigging of the bullion markets, based on the work of Summers and Barsky’s Gibson’s Paradox [3], which started under Slick Willie and the Airedale.
 Slick writes a book; the Airedale becomes a NY Senator, and they buy a mansion only the Hunt Boys in Kansas City could afford.
-We all know the FED through JPChase, Goldman Sachs, and a few other partners in crime can rig the bullion markets, including gold and silver prices.www.gata.org, sent a report [4] years ago to the Ship of Fools, aka, the US Congress, as to what was going on.
+We all know the FED through JPChase, Goldman Sachs, and a few other partners in crime can rig the bullion markets, including gold and silver prices.www.gata.org sent a report [4] years ago to the Ship of Fools, aka, the US Congress, about what was happening.

-All these guys hopped a 747 to KC to go to Priscilla’s to buy dirty sex DVD videos they can watch on their laptops, while they appropriate and expropriate both our money and our sons and daughters for pre-emptive wars for the sake of no oil and perhaps a few strategic military bases in Mesopotamia, aka the Fertile Crescent.
+All these guys hopped a 747 to KC to go to Priscilla’s to buy dirty sex DVD videos they can watch on their laptops.
+At the same time, they appropriate and usurp both our money and our sons and daughters for pre-emptive wars for the sake of no oil and perhaps a few strategic military bases in Mesopotamia, aka the Fertile Crescent.
 Gee, Whiz!
 Why is gasoline $2.00 a gallon?
 Some DVD, huh?
-With John Embry’s and associate’s report on the gold and bullion market manipulation just released on August 24, 2004, at Sprott Asset Management in Toronto, Canada, it appears that markets can be rigged, and quite effectively.
-[5] When markets are rigged folks get hurt economically from the investor to the workers within that industry.
+With John Embry’s and associate’s report on the gold and bullion market manipulation just released on August 24, 2004, at Sprott Asset Management in Toronto, Canada, it appears that markets can be rigged quite effectively.
+[5] When markets are rigged, folks get hurt economically, from the investors to the workers within that industry.
 That’s a bad thing.

 Dirty Financial [Economic] Sex on Wall Street?
 Nahhhhhh!